Landlords’ Tax

 Potential downsides include increased costs to administer the company and exposure to personal tax and stamp duty.
 You would need to thoroughly examine the tax risks and strategies open to you.

-Therefore, before proceeding, we strongly recommend you take personal advice from an expert such as Davis Grant Accountants who have specific experience in this area.
+Therefore, before proceeding, we strongly recommend you take personal advice from an expert such as Gravita Essex Accountants who have expertise in this area.

 Additional Stamp Duty of 3%

-Since April 2016 an additional Stamp Duty charge on additional residential properties is made.
-If you buy a second property on top of your main residence, then the charge will be payable.
+An additional Stamp Duty charge on additional residential properties is made.
+If you buy a second residential property on top of your main residence, then the charge will be payable.
 The only exception is if the property is replacing your main home.

 Replacement of Domestic Items Relief

-All Landlords of residential property can now claim a deduction for expenditure on…
+All Landlords of residential property can claim a deduction for expenditure (against their rental income) on:

-Fixtures such as baths, fitted kitchen units and boilers, that are not normally removed by the owner when the property is sold are not included.
+Fixtures such as baths, toilets, boilers, fitted furniture that has become part of the dwelling-house (e.g. built in wardrobe and cupboards and kitchen units), that are not normally removed by the owner when the property is sold are not included.
 This is because the replacement cost is already a deductible expense as a property repair.

 There are a number of ways to plan ahead when it comes to potential future tax liabilities, both for the letting income received and any gain on a sale.

-For further advice and to arrange a meeting to discuss potential structures and tax planning, please contact Barry Chernoff on 020 8477 0000 who will be pleased to assist.
+For further advice and to arrange a meeting to discuss potential structures and tax planning, please contact Ben Chernoff on 020 8477 0000 who will be pleased to assist.